Clunies-Ross family: John George Clunies-Ross

 His son John George Clunies-Ross (born 1823) took over from his father under the name of Ross II.
 In 1857 British Captain Stephen Grenville Fremantle visited aboard HMS Juno who "took possession of the islands in the name of the Britannic Majesty's Government".
 Fremantle appointed John George as superintendent of the islands and left after a 3-month vacation.
 The connection to Britain changed nothing in Ross's autonomous administration, and it was not until fifteen years later another British ship arrived for a complete survey of the island.
 Apparently, Fremantle annexed the islands by mistake, thinking he had arrived on the Coco Islands of the Andaman Islands.

-John George Clunies-Ross received the native title of Tuan Pandai ('the learned one') due to his amateur medical knowledge and research into the natural history of the islands.
+John George Clunies-Ross received the Malay title of Tuan Pandai ('the learned one') due to his amateur medical knowledge and research into the natural history of the islands.
 The head of the family Clunies-Ross kept the title 'Tuan', a term that can be translated as 'sir'.
 He married S'pia Dupong, a Malay of high rank, in 1841.